Dozens dead in rocket attack on refugee-packed train station in eastern Ukraine | Boing Boing

 Thousands of people were gathered in and around a train station in Kramatorsk, Ukraine when it was attacked with a rocket Friday.
 At least 39 are dead, report local officials, with at least 80 injured.
-Kramatorsk is a staging point for refugees fleeing the east of the country, still under heavy Russian attack after its retreat from Kiev.
+Kramatorsk is a staging point for refugees fleeing the east of the country, which is under heavy Russian attack after its retreat from Kiev.

 The city has turned into an evacuation center, offering a chance to about 8,000 people a day — mainly women and children — to flee Russia's war, Mayor Oleksandr Honcharenko said.
 Photos released by Zelenskiy and the Defense Ministry showed victims lying scattered around among packed suitcases.
 The attack drew strong condemnation from Ukraine and the European Union.